tommyippoz/FRAPPE/README.md

 # FRAPPE

-Python library that exercises Feature RAnkers to Predict classification PerformancE of anomaly detectors
+Python library that exercises Feature RAnkers to Predict classification PerformancE of binary classifiers